syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Labels-Customization.md

 ## Label Placement

-The `LabelPlacement` property describes the position of the labels respective to ticks.
+The `LabelPlacement` property describes the position of the labels relative to ticks.

 Available options for this property are: